New hire checklist: A step-by-step guide to onboarding employees in Japan [2024]

 Jun 22, 2023

 A thoughtful and comprehensive onboarding experience can be a game-changer in the world of recruitment and employee retention.
-In Japan, a country known for its commitment to process and precision, this holds especially true.
-One survey showed that 69% of employees are more likely to stay with a company for three years if they experienced a great onboarding process.
+When hiring in Japan, a country known for its commitment to process and precision, this holds especially true.
+One survey showed that 69% of employees are more likely to stay with a company for three years if they experience a great onboarding process.

 In a society that values order and process, a well-structured onboarding plan resonates particularly well with Japanese employees.
 It's not just about the paperwork and compliance—it's also about setting up devices, granting access to critical company apps, providing training, and crafting a supportive 90-day plan for your new hire.